Ashokkumar-21/mini-project-1/Readme.md

 Step_4:

     Create Docekrfile
-    Create Image with the Dockerfile Build and check it
+    Create Image with the Dockerfile Build and check it locally

 Step_5: